As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 CT Corn Mazes

-For more outdoor fun, try one of the many corn mazes in Fairfield County.
-Perfect for fall fun, there are corn mazes to suit all ages, with some strictly for adults only.
+For more outdoor fun, try one of the many corn mazes across Connecticut.
+Perfect for fall fun, there are corn mazes to suit all ages, with some strictly for adults.

 For a great day out, try Plasko’s Farm in Trumbull.
 Stretching over eight acres, the farm is full of delights and features one of the oldest corn mazes in the county on weekends in the fall.
 With endless twists and turns, you can spend hours trying to find your way around or give in and ask one of the many corn cops for help!